 Now that you’ve completed the required prerequisite tasks, you are ready to apply the policies that you’ve created earlier on.
 ARM Management policies can be applied at the Subscription, Resource Group or Resource level.

-Return to the PowerShell session that was used to create your ARM management policies and copy & paste the code below into your PowerShell script pane to apply the Regions policy.
+To apply the Regions policy, copy & paste the following code into your PowerShell script pane below the existing code.

-[Code Start]

 New-AzureRmPolicyAssignment -Name locationPolicyAssignment -PolicyDefinition $locationpolicy -Scope /subscriptions/YourSubscriptionIDRecordedFromEarlier/resourceGroups/PolicyRG

-[Code End]
+Edit the newly pasted code to include your subscription ID.

-Press F5 or click the Run Script icon in your PowerShell script pane.
+Select the newly pasted code and press F8 (or click the Run Selection icon in your PowerShell script pane).
 This has now applied the Regions policy to your new resource group.

-Copy & paste the code below into your PowerShell script pane to apply the Resource Naming Convention policy.
+To apply the Resource Naming Convention policy, copy & paste the following code into your PowerShell script pane below the existing code.

-[Code Start]

 New-AzureRmPolicyAssignment -Name namingConvPolicyAssignment -PolicyDefinition $namingpolicy -Scope /subscriptions/YourSubscriptionIDRecordedFromEarlier/resourceGroups/PolicyRG

-[Code End]
+Edit the newly pasted code to specify your subscription ID.

-Press F5 or click the Run Script icon in your PowerShell script pane.
+Select the newly pasted code and press F8 (or click the Run Selection icon in your PowerShell script pane).
 This has now applied the Resource Naming Convention policy to your new resource group.

 Task 3 – Testing ARM Management Policies